ericoporto/ags-manual-wiki/UpgradeTo350.md

 GetViewportY(); | Game.Camera.Y;
 GetWalkableAreaAt(x, y); | GetWalkableAreaAtScreen(x, y);

-**REMINDER:** you can also use "Script Compatibility Level" switch to enable old functions.
+You can also use "Script Compatibility Level" switch to enable old functions.

 **System limits update**